andyafter/backend/README.md

 # About the API(for teammates only)

-To add new tag pair or word-tag pair data you just use this url:
+To add new tag pair or word-tag pair data you just use this url(IP address depends on the real situation):
 - http://172.23.195.172/add/#test,#data|10|8|2|0